cs1302uga/cs1302-minesweeper-alpha/README.md

 minesweeper-alpha: help
 minesweeper-alpha:         help
 ```

+Although it's hard to see in the example above, trailing whitespace should
+also be ignored.
+That is, if the user types ` ` one or more times before
+pressing the `RET` (return) key, then those extra whitespaces should be
+ignored.

 The different parts of a command are known as tokens.
 The `help`
 command, for example, only has one token.
 Other commands, such as the